gnunn-gitops/acm-hub-bootstrap/README.md

 I use in my homelab environment.
 It is referenced by the [cluster-config](https://github.com/gnunn-gitops/cluster-config) repo for the `local.hub` cluster's ACM applications (Hub, Policies and Observerability).

 From the perspective of bootstrapping the Hub there are a couple of different ways to go.
-You could manually install OpenShift GitOps and have it bootstrap everything.
-However I'm using ACM to bootstrap my managed clusters and I wanted to use the exact same workflow if I could for the Hub.
+You could manually install OpenShift GitOps and have it bootstrap everything on the Hub including RHACM.
+However while I did consider that approach I'm using ACM to bootstrap my managed clusters and I wanted to use the exact same workflow if I could for the Hub.
 This is because I wanted to avoid having to create a tweaked workflow just for the Hub.

 ### Bootstrap Process